linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 We can check that failure accrual was configured correctly by using a Linkerd diagnostics command.
-The `linkerd diagnostics policy` command prints the policy that Linkerd will use when sending traffic to a service.
+The `linkerd diagnostics policy` command prints the policy that Linkerd will use when sending traffic to a Service.
 We'll use the [jq](https://stedolan.github.io/jq/) utility to filter the output to focus on failure accrual: